Concept Bottleneck Large Language Models: Related Work

 \paragraph{Concept Bottleneck Models (CBM).} CBM \cite{cbm} introduces a model structure that incorporates a concept bottleneck layer (CBL), where individual neurons are explicitly designed to learn specific, human-interpretable concepts.
 This CBL is followed by a final linear layer to produce predictions.
 Because the activation of the interpretable neurons directly and linearly contributes to the final logits, users can easily understand the model's decision-making process and intervene at the bottleneck layer to correct potential errors.

-\paragraph{CBM in Image Classification.} Recently, CBMs have been revisited in the context of image classification tasks \citep{language_in_bottle, phcbm, lfcbm, ebcbm, cbgm}.
+\paragraph{CBM in Image Classification.} Recently, CBMs have been revisited in the context of image classification tasks \citep{language_in_bottle, phcbm, lfcbm, ebcbm, cbgm,joren2024classification, discovercbm, vlgcbm}.
 In the seminal work \citep{cbm}, the authors proposed to train CBMs utilizing human-annotated concept labels, which may be expensive to collect in practice.
 To address this challenge, recent works \citep{phcbm,language_in_bottle} leverage concept activation vectors \citep{cav} or the multi-modal CLIP model \citep{clip} to build CBMs efficiently.
 However, these approaches still require concept labels to obtain Concept Activation Vector (CAV) or need to restrict the backbone to the CLIP image encoder if concept labels are unavailable, which does not fully resolve the limitation.
 Recognizing this constraint, \cite{lfcbm} proposed Label-free CBM to learn CBMs without relying on concept labels by using the interpretability tool CLIP-Dissect \citep{clipdissect}.
+A recent work \citep{vlgcbm} further proposed VLG-CBM, to ensure the faithfulness of Vision-based CBMs in image classification tasks, and a new metric called Number of Effective Concept (NEC) is also proposed to control the information leakage and ensure fair comparison between CBMs.

 Despite the extensive studies of CBMs in the image classification tasks, to the best of our knowledge, there is still no CBM that scales to large NLP benchmarks or text generation tasks.
 Consequently, our work focuses on learning an efficient, automated, and high-performance CBM for LLMs.